Wil Trapp: Senior career

 Trapp made his debut for the senior national team on January 28, 2015, in a 3–2 friendly defeat at Chile.
 He came on as a substitute for Mix Diskerud in the 60th minute.
 Although he earned just one cap in the next two years, Trapp was called back into the side by Dave Sarachan in January 2018.
 On his first-ever start for the U.S., and just his third cap, Trapp wore the captain's armband against Bosnia and Herzegovina on January 28.
 He would keep the armband for the next few matches for the United States, notably a 1–1 draw with eventual 2018 FIFA World Cup champions France on 9 June.

 Personal life

 Trapp is of Greek descent through his maternal grandfather, a former semi-professional soccer player in Greece.
-In May 2018, Trapp became a Greek citizen and acquired a Greek passport, potentially allowing him an easier move to a club in an EU country.
+In May 2018, Trapp became a Greek citizen and acquired a Greek passport.